|Moffett, James W.||University of Southern California (USC-HIMS)||Lead Principal Investigator, Contact|

 |German, Christopher R.||Woods Hole Oceanographic Institution (WHOI)||Co-Principal Investigator|

 |Gegg, Stephen R.||Woods Hole Oceanographic Institution (WHOI BCO-DMO)||BCO-DMO Data Manager|

-Scanned Pump Cast Logs.
-This dataset contains one PDF file of each pump cast log from the TN303 cruise.
+Scanned GeoFish Cast Logs.
+This dataset contains one PDF for each GeoFish tow/cast made on the TN303 cruise.

 Logs were completed aboard the ship while at sea.

 |GEOTRC_EVENTNO||GEOTRACES Event Number||dimensionless|

 |DATE_TIME_ISO_END||Date/Time End (ISO formatted)||YYYY-MM-DDTHH:MM:SS[.xx]Z|

 R/V Thomas G. Thompson